- Home

 Economic Development

-The City of Monroe is a community of approximately 19,800 residents serving more than 90,000 people located in and around the Skykomish River Valley.
-The City is strategically located just 33 minutes east of Paine Field and 15 miles east of Everett along the I-5 Corridor at the intersection of several major highways - US Highway 2, the second busiest east-west transportation corridor in Washington State; State Route 522 connecting Monroe to I-405 and Seattle; and State Route 203 connecting Monroe to I-90 and Snoqualmie Pass.
+The City of Monroe is a community of approximately 20,960 residents serving more than 90,000 people located in and around the Skykomish River Valley.
+The City is strategically located just east of the Interstate 5 Corridor, 30 minutes from Paine Field International Airport and 15 miles southeast of Everett, at the intersection of several major highways: US Highway 2, the second busiest east-west transportation corridor in Washington State; State Route 522 connecting Monroe to I-405 and Seattle; and State Route 203 connecting Monroe to I-90, Snoqualmie Pass and beyond eastward.

-The City is uniquely positioned near major employment areas in King County including Woodinville, Bothell and Redmond as well as Interstate 405 (I-405).
-The Marysville Arlington Manufacturing Center is 30 minutes to the north.
-The City boasts its own major industrial and manufacturing area with easy access to SR522 and US 2 and a diverse retail area featuring big box stores, national restaurants and entertainment venues adjacent to US 2.
-The city is in the midst of a significant residential growth cycle with more than 1000 new single family residential homes constructed over the last five years.
+The City is favorably positioned near major employment areas in adjacent King County, including Woodinville, Bothell and Redmond, as well as the burgeoning aerospace manufacturing center near Paine Field in Snohomish County.
+The Marysville-Arlington Manufacturing Center is 30 minutes to the north.
+The City boasts its own major industrial and manufacturing area with easy access to SR522 and US 2 and a diverse retail area featuring big box stores, local and national restaurants and entertainment venues adjacent to US 2.
+The City is in the midst of a significant residential growth cycle with more than 1000 new single family residential homes constructed over the last five years.

 Local businesses are vital to our community’s attractiveness as a place to live and work and are an essential part of Monroe’s continued success as a regional destination for the people of the Sky Valley and beyond.
 We look forward to working with you to make Monroe a place we are all proud to call home.